plone/plone4.csrffixes/README.txt

 If lxml is not already included in your site, this package has a dependency on lxml and will pull it in when installed.

 We recommend pinning to version 2.3.6 of lxml.
+If you use a version of lxml > 3, you'll need to also install the `cssselect` package.